Zodiac compatibility: Know the most and least compatible sun signs

-Man is a social animal and wants to cohabitate with happiness and self esteem, therefore seeks compatibility in relationships.
+Man is a social animal and wants to cohabitate with happiness and self-esteem, therefore seeks compatibility in relationships.
 Compatibility means the ability of two people to exist, work and live together in peace and harmony.
-Sun sign compatibility is a guidance as to which zodiac sign is best suited to yours, but the basic ingredients in a relationship are mutual love, respect, understanding and trust, which you have to inculcate, acquire and practice yourself.
+Sun sign compatibility is a guidance as to which zodiac sign is best suited to yours, but the basic ingredients in a relationship are mutual love, respect, understanding and trust, which you must inculcate, acquire, and practice yourself.

 - Fire signs (Aries, Leo, and Sagittarius) are compatible with other fire and air signs.